mozilla/fjord/docs/api.rst

 ---------------

 **channel**
     String.
+Max length: 30.
 The channel of the product the user is giving feedback on.

     Examples: ``"stable"``, ``"beta"``

 **version**
     String.
+Max length: 30.
 The version of the product the user is giving feedback on as a string.

     Examples: ``"22b2"``, ``"1.1"``

 **platform**
     String.
+Max length: 30.
 The name of the operating system/platform the product is running on.

     Examples: ``"OS X"``, ``"Windows 8"``, ``"Firefox OS"``, ``"Android"``, ``"Linux"``

 **locale**
     String.
+Max length: 8.
 The locale the user is using.

     Examples: ``"en-US"``, ``"fr"``, ``"de"``

 **country**
     String.
+Max length: 30.
 The country of origin for the device.

     Examples: ``"Peru"``, ``"Mexico"``

     ..
 Note::

-       This is probably only relevant to Firefox OS phones.
+       This is only relevant to Firefox OS phones.

 **manufacturer**
     String.
+Max length: 255.
 The manufacturer of the device the product is running on.

     Examples: ``"Geeksphone"``, ``"Samsung"``

 **device**
     String.
+Max length: 255.
 The model name of the device the product is running on.

     Examples: ``"Peak"``, ``"Galaxy Tab 10.1"``

 **category**
     String.
+Max length: 50.
 The category classification for this feedback response.

     Examples: ``"ui"``, ``"performance"``, ``"bookmarks"``

 **url**
     String.
+Max length: 200.
 If the feedback relates to a specific webpage, then the url is the url of the webpage it refers to.

     Examples: ``"https://facebook.com/"``, ``"https://google.com/"``